sunilgadhe/jenkins-pipeline-scripts/README.md

 **SFTP User Management**
 The provided Jenkins pipeline script is designed to handle operations related to creating an FTP user on a remote server, specifically using SSH to execute commands and send notifications based on the operation's outcome.

+**Workkspace User Management**
+Jenkins pipeline scripts that automate operations on a remote server, specifically for managing users (adding new users, updating SSH keys, and deleting users).